 Excoriation disorder causes visible skin lesions.

-Treat using cognitive-behavioral therapy that is tailored to treat specific excoriation symptoms (including habit reversal) and/or N-acetylcysteine or an SSRI.
+Treat using cognitive-behavioral therapy that is tailored to treat specific excoriation symptoms (including habit reversal training) and/or N-acetylcysteine or an SSRI or clomipramine.

 Drugs Mentioned In This Article